SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 The [`TextFieldSettingSpecifier`][TextFieldSettingSpecifier] defines a simple string-based configurable property and is the most common setting type.
 The setting defines a `key` that maps to a setter method on its associated component class.
-In the SolarNode GUI a text field is rendered as an HTML form text input, like this:
+In the SolarNode UI a text field is rendered as an HTML form text input, like this:

 ![Text field setting as an HTML form field](../../images/developers/settings/text-field-setting.png){width=416}